Access to Historical Records: Major Initiatives (Preliminary)

-- Using this announcement, all applicants must submit an Application Package that includes the Application for Federal Domestic Assistance Form SF424, the Budget Information for Non-Construction Projects form SF424A, and five-page Project Narrative via Grants.gov by January 19, 2017.
+- Using this announcement, all applicants must submit an Application Package that consists of the Application for Federal Domestic Assistance Form SF424, a completed NHPRC Budget, and five-page Project Narrative via Grants.gov by January 18, 2018.

-- Applicants may consult with the Director of the Access Program, Alexander Lorch (email@example.com), during both the preliminary and full proposal project phases.
+- Applicants may consult with the Director of the Access Program, Alexander Lorch (firstname.lastname@example.org), or with the Director for Technology Initiatives, Nancy Melley (email@example.com), during both the preliminary and full proposal project phases.

 - In order to ensure eligibility, applicants should first review the rules and regulations governing NHPRC grants under the Administering an NHPRC Grant section.

 The Project Narrative is a description of the proposal.
 It should be no more than 5 single-spaced pages in 12-pt type formatted for 8.5 x 11 inch paper with standard margins.

 - Overview: Provide an overview of the project and how it will improve public discovery and use of historical records.
 Describe the collections and show how the records broaden public understanding of our democracy, history, and culture.
 Characterize the project's intended audience and describe your efforts, where applicable, to actively engage the public in the work of the project.

 If you are collaborating with other institutions to create a new virtual collection drawn from historical records held by multiple institutions, describe your potential partners and the reasons for unifying collections.

 If you are planning to create new tools and methods for users, describe how they will mark an advancement or enhancement of current archival practices.
 The Commission is especially interested in new APIs (application program interfaces) and Open Access principles to encourage re-use of collections.